Al Bertino

 Born in California in 1912, Bertino began work for Walt Disney in 1935.
-Apart from his work on feature films, such as Pinocchio and Fantasia, Bertino also wrote for the Wonderful World of Disney, and helped create a number of attractions at Disneyland, including Mr. Toad's Wild Ride, Haunted Mansion, Country Bear Jamboree, and America Sings.
+Apart from his work on feature films, such as Pinocchio and Fantasia, Bertino also wrote for Disney Anthology Television Series, and helped create a number of attractions at Disneyland, including Mr. Toad's Wild Ride, Haunted Mansion, Country Bear Jamboree, and America Sings.
 Until his retirement in 1977, he worked as an assistant animator and storyman for Mintz Animation, Harmon-Ising Animation, Disney, UPA, Snowball Animation, Grantray-Lawrence Animation and Walter Lantz Animation.
 In 1986, he won a Golden Award (given to Motion Picture Screen Cartoonists).
 Bertino died on August 18, 1996, in Los Angeles.